Why Is Rome Called ‘The Eternal City’?

 According to the legend, Romulus became the first king of Rome in 753 BC.
 Legends say Numa Pompilius was the second king of Rome, but he was not a warrior king but rather a statesman and politician.

-Nevertheless, archaeologists have discovered artifacts that offer evidence Rome was inhabited much earlier than 753 B.C.
+Nevertheless, archaeologists have discovered artifacts showing that Rome was inhabited much earlier than 753 B.C.

 Rome was known as the “Eternal City” because civilizations had lived there for thousands of years.
-The ancient Roman Empire was very powerful, and it had many enemies.
-Yet, ancient Romans managed to defeat the Carthaginians and Etruscans and extended their empire throughout Europe and Africa.
+The ancient Roman Empire was very powerful and had many enemies.
+Yet, the ancient Romans managed to defeat the Carthaginians and Etruscans and extend their empire throughout Europe and Africa.
 No one underestimated the greatness of the ancient Roman Empire.

-Between c.
-100 B.C to around 400 A.D, the city of Rome was the largest city in the world.
-Around 500 A.D., Empire's populace grew to an estimated 50 to 90 million inhabitants.
+Between 100 B.C. to around 400 A.D., Rome was the largest city in the world.
+Around 500 A.D., the Empire's populace grew to an estimated 50 to 90 million inhabitants.
 At the time, this was roughly 20% of the world's population.

 Colosseum at night.
 Image credit: Ramesh - CC BY-SA 3.0